|

 in beautiful Hunterdon County, New Jersey, a long lane lined with spruce trees leads to Spruce Lane Llamas, the

-home of Bob & Carol Wolfe and about 40 heavy wooled llamas.
+home of Bob & Carol Wolfe and about 10 heavy wooled and silky llamas.

 It all started in 1985 when we moved here and started building